serrif/website/main/docs/introduction.md

   </div>
 </div>

-Everyone should thoroughly read our documentation so they know how to get around and assist other users.
+Everyone should thoroughly read our documentation to familiarize themselves with server procedure and policy.
 Information also helps with using the advanced (and exclusive) features of our server, and other resources.

 ### Social media
-Social media is used for communicating announcements and other important information.
-We have a [Twitter](/twitter/) for sending quick messages and all tweets are relayed to the guild in #announcements.
+Social media is used for brief informational updates to our members.
+We have a <a class="usa-external_link" href="../twitter/">Twitter</a> for updating our members on what's happening.

-Our [GitHub](/github/) organization is great for the open-source development of resources such as this website—and don't forget our Medium [blog](/blog/).
+Our <a class="usa-external_link" href="../github/">GitHub</a> organization is used for development for all of our projects, including this website.

 ## Guild
-The guild is our <a class="usa-external_link" href="https://discordapp.com">Discord</a> server where anyone can talk to each other in real time.
+The guild is our community on <a class="usa-external_link" href="https://discordapp.com">Discord</a> where anyone can talk to each other in real time.
 This service is great for sharing content, collaboration, and quick support; anyone can [join](/guild/), and it's linked to in the navigation bar.

 ### Channels
 Text channels are the focus of our guild, along with voice channels.